Next application round: 1 February - 1 March 2020, see the full Call for Applications

 A PhD programme in Political Science is offered at the University of Tartu since 2000.
 Since 2007, the programme is offered entirely in English and the Institute welcomes applications from international students.
-The Political Science PhD programme has full accreditation and received a positive review in 2011.
+The Political Science PhD programme has full accreditation and received a positive review in 2011 and 2019.

 Currently, around twenty PhD students are enrolled in the programme, about 10 of them as resident PhD researchers.
 An increasing number of them are international students, coming from Germany, Ireland, Georgia, the UK, Canada, Latvia, Ukraine, Romania and Russia.

-Applicants to the PhD programme are recommended to keep in mind the Institute's existing research interests and competence when choosing their research topics (see the list on the right).
+Applicants to the PhD programme are recommended to keep in mind the Institute's existing research interests and competence when choosing their research topics (see the list and file attached in the right-hand menu).
 For more information about the research areas, publications and current research projects of the faculty, please visit the individual faculty members' personal websites as well as the information on past and ongoing research projects.
 It is a precondition for acceptance into the PhD programme that the Institute has the necessary expertise for supervising the project suggested.

 Persons holding a Master's degree or a corresponding level of education may apply for PhD studies.
 Prior to the submission of documents, applicants should contact a prospective supervisor among the Institute’s faculty or seek advice from the PhD programme coordinator Maili Vilson (maili.vilson [ät] ut.ee) about who to contact.
 It is essential for the success of the application that prospective PhD students approach us with a sound research project and seek to establish a preliminary agreement on supervision with one of our faculty members before submitting their applications.